richardchen331/cluster-api-provider-aws/docs/book/src/crd/index.md

 (<em>Appears on:</em><a href="#infrastructure.cluster.x-k8s.io/v1beta1.AWSMachineSpec">AWSMachineSpec</a>)
 </p>
 <p>
-<p>AWSResourceReference is a reference to a specific AWS resource by ID, ARN, or filters.
+<p>AWSResourceReference is a reference to a specific AWS resource by ID or filters.
-Only one of ID, ARN or Filters may be specified.
+Only one of ID or Filters may be specified.
 Specifying more than one will result in a validation error.</p>
 </p>
 <table>